PaperMC/docs/docs/paper/dev/api/folia-support.md

 ## Schedulers

 In order to support Paper and Folia, you must use the correct scheduler.
-Folia has many different type of schedulers that can be used for different things.
+Folia has different types of schedulers that can be used for different things.
 They are:

 - [Global Scheduler](#global-scheduler)